-This guide is a modification of the "How To Create Graphics with i.MX RT" course taught at the 2019 NXP technology days.
-Our goal is to help people get Storyboard applications up and running on the i.MX RT 1060 with FreeRTOS and the MCUXpresso tool.
+This mini-course is a modification of the "How To Create Graphics with i.MX RT" course taught at the 2019 NXP technology days and can be used to help you get Storyboard applications up and running on the i.MX RT1060 with FreeRTOS and the MCUXpresso tool.

-You should already be familiar with the MCUXpresso environment after following the integration guide found in the i.MX RT 1060 installer.
-For the purposes of the next few steps, this guide assumes that you are using the hello_storyboard.h file included in the course content archive.
-This file is a sample Storyboard application which blinks the text "hello storyboard" there is a dependency on the animation plugin so please ensure it is enabled in your sbengine_plugins.h file.
-Start by extracting the course content somewhere on your computer, this course will assume you extract the content to your desktop.
+You should already be familiar with the MCUXpresso environment after following the integration guide found in the i.MX RT1060 installer.
+For the purposes of the next steps, use the hello_storyboard.h file included in the course content archive.
+This file is a sample Storyboard application which blinks the text "hello storyboard" and has a dependency on the animation plugin so ensure it is enabled in your sbengine_plugins.h file.
+Start by extracting the course content onto your computer.
+For the purposes of this course, we will assume you extract the content to your desktop.

 A dialog will appear asking you to select a debug probe.
-Leave the default selected one and press OK.
+Leave the default and press OK.

 You will see the application build and then the flash progress in the bottom left corner of the IDE status bar.

 When flashing is complete the program will hit a breakpoint on the first line of main.
 Press the debugger resume button in the toolbar or F8 to continue.

 You should now see “Hello Storyboard!” blinking on your RT-1060 display.